Ricoh

-Ricoh produces electronic products, primarily cameras and office equipment such as printers, photocopiers, fax machines, offers Software as a Service (SaaS) document management applications such as DocumentMall, RicohDocs, GlobalScan, Print&Share, MakeLeaps and also offers Projectors.
+Ricoh produces electronic products, primarily cameras and office equipment such as printers, photocopiers, fax machines, and projectors, and also offers Software as a Service (SaaS) document management applications such as DocumentMall, RicohDocs, GlobalScan, Print&Share, and MakeLeaps.
 In the late 1990s through early 2000s, the company grew to become the largest copier manufacturer in the world.
 During this time, Ricoh acquired Savin, Gestetner, Lanier, Rex-Rotary, Monroe, Nashuatec, IKON and most recently IBM Printing Systems Division / Infoprint Solutions Company.
 Although the Monroe brand was discontinued, products continue to be marketed worldwide under the remaining brand names.
 In 2006, Ricoh acquired the European operations of Danka for $210 million.
 These operations continue as a stand-alone business unit, under the Infotec brand.